eddmann/eddmann.github.io/_posts/2021/2021-02-09-advent-of-code-2015-day-16-aunt-sue.md

 ## Part 2

-For part two we are required to tweak the readings criteria and supply several greater/less-than comparators in place of the equality checks as so:
+For part two, we are required to tweak the readings criteria and supply several greater/less-than comparators in place of the equality checks, as follows:

 ```typescript
 const part2 = (input: string): number =>